jtak/cybersecuritybase-project/README.md

         return "redirect:/secrets";
       }

+This could be fixed by checking that the request to view or delete is coming either from the owner or an admin when deleting or showing secrets.

 ### Others

 * Usernames are not checked to be unique.
 Creating a new account with an existing username is allowed but makes it impossible to log in with either account.
-This makes the older account lose access to important data
+This makes the older account lose access to important data.
+  * Fixed by adding the @Unique-annotation to username in Account.java